Background to the West Midlands Investment Zone

 The development of the WMIZ was a pan-regional endeavour: working with all the local authorities and key stakeholders to identify the priority sector (‘advanced manufacturing’), sites, and the optimal range of levers to deploy.

 IZ policy was directed to Combined Authority (CA) areas to underpin a regional economic approach, with the CAs acting as accountable bodies for funding.
 The CAs are also responsible for the effective delivery of site development, investor attraction and the overall delivery of anticipated outcomes.
-WMCA was approached during the development and delivery phase to establish a strong and deep partnership approach with all relevant partners, to not only ensure delivery but use the IZ as a catalyst and spark for wider economic opportunities.
+WMCA led a strong and deep partnership approach with all relevant partners, to not only ensure delivery but use the IZ as a catalyst and spark for wider economic opportunities.

-The WMIZ was informed by the West Midlands’ ‘Plan for Growth’ (2023) and will support the delivery of the region’s Integrated Settlement and the recently published ‘Growth Plan’ (2025) – not just through its immediate 10-year funding envelope, but also through the 25-year business rate retention opportunity.
+The WMIZ was informed by the West Midlands’ ‘Plan for Growth’ (2023) and will support the delivery of the region’s Integrated Settlement and the recently published ‘Growth Plan' (2025) – not just through its immediate 10-year funding envelope, but also through the 25-year business rate retention opportunity, which is explained on the WMIZ homepage.

 Sectoral Focus